tzielins/bd2-ngx-polarplot/README.md

 ## The angular demo project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

-The git source contains the component code under `src/lib` and the angular demo page at `src/demo`.
-It is a CLI project so:

-- Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` to see the demo app and check the effect of different options
-- Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Credits